 It is convenient to seek more experimental and theoretical evidence to verify whether relative and absolute simultaneity are equivalent or not.
 Then, besides the well-known paradoxes of SR, it is opportune to mention other problems arising with the use of standard SR, such as the less-known electrodynamics equilibrium paradoxes [49]-[51] and the interpretation of the electromagnetic interaction in the effects of the Aharonov-Bohm (AB) type (denoted recently as the "AB paradox"), for which a modification of the standard Lorentz has been derived from the electric charge-magnetic dipole interaction Lagrangian [52].
+We are considering discussing and, if feasible, even proposing a test for our synchronization method in a future contribution.
+For the moment, we can mention that the approaches discussed in Refs.
+[17]-[27] and the performed Sagnac experiments [34]-[36] validate our claim that the one-way speed of light and Lorentz invariance can be tested.
 Furthermore, in the Appendix we mention some other experiments (such as the "reciprocal linear Sagnac effect"), or physical situations, either favoring the LTA versus the LT, or corroborating the nonequivalence of the two transformations.